mitliagkas/mitliagkas.github.io/ml-class.md

 Registering and auditing
 --------
-The class might be full.
-It will be taught again in Winter 2021 (January 2021).
-If you want to audit the class, please fill this [form](https://forms.gle/jZdzKanEErQisvKG8).
+If you want to audit the class, please fill this [form](https://forms.gle/RUJQYevmrfsh9AMD8).
 You will get access to the course material, but you will not be able to submit work or be graded.